sourcegraph/handbook/content/departments/technical-success/ps/index.md

 Sourcegraph account and support teams can communicate with the customer via Slack only if the appropriate Slack services offering has been purchased.
 The available Slack services are:

-- Slack Support - Access to Support Engineering via Slack with better visibility into the Support ticketing process.
-With Slack Support, support tickets can be created directly from the Slack channel, and the customer will have a direct line to the Support Engineers reviewing their issues.
-- Slack Account Management - Improved communications with the account team via Slack.
+- Slack Account Management - Personalized communication and collaboration with the account team via Slack.
 The following are included with this offering:
   - Standardized Training and Enablement Materials through Slack, including the ability for users to directly ask questions during their Sourcegraph onboarding
-  - Monthly usage reports sent via Slack (for non airgapped customers)
+  - Monthly usage reports sent via Slack (for customers that share telemetry data with us)
   - New release messages and upgrade planning
   - Direct line to provide product feedback
+- Slack Technical Support - Access to Support Engineering via Slack providing end users and admins with a personalized support experience and better visibility into the Support process.
+With Slack Technical Support, tickets are created directly from the Slack channel, and customers have a direct line to the Support Engineers reviewing their issues.
+Slack Account Managed is also included in this service.

 Also, Commercial Customers (based on our [market segmentation](../../../strategy-goals/strategy/index.md#market-segmentation)) who would not otherwise have a dedicated TA will get one with the purchase of Slack Account Management.